mandubian/mandubian.com/source/_posts/2012-12-12-JSON-Coast-to-Coast.markdown

 Play controller is the place to do that and we can write one action per REST action.

+>Please note that the whole code is in a single Controller in the sample to make it compact.
+But a good manner would be to put transformers outside the controller to be able to share them between controllers.

 In the following samples, please notice the way we compose all Json transformers described previously as if we were piping them.

 ### <a name="action-insert">Insert Person</a>